logicappsio/CsScriptingAPI/README.md

 ####AppDomain ####

 The script executes inside of an AppDomain that includes some standard System assemblies as well as Newtonsoft.Json.
+The full list can be found [here](#compiler-information)

 ###Trigger###
 You can use the C# Script API as a trigger.
 It takes a single input of "script" and will trigger the logic app (and pass result) whenever the script returns anything but `false`.
 You set the frequency in which the script runs.